Tools Used for Abortion

 In the following video, Dr. Levatino vividly describes a third trimester abortion.
-This is called a dilation and extraction abortion, or a D&X. This abortion is performed from 25 weeks to term.
+This is called an intracardiac injection abortion.
+This abortion is performed from 25 weeks to term.
 Remember that, though tiny, babies can survive if born this early.

 A third trimester abortion usually takes three to four days because the baby is so large.
 On the first day, the abortionist uses a syringe to inject the baby with digoxin.
 Digoxin is a medicine used to treat heart failure, but when given to a preborn baby in high enough doses, it will cause cardiac arrest, usually killing him.
 Then the abortionist inserts laminaria into the cervix to open it so the baby can be delivered.

 On the second day, the abortionist replaces the laminaria with more of it to continue opening the cervix.
 He also does an ultrasound.
 If the baby is still alive, he will administer another dose of digoxin to ensure his death.

 At some point, the woman will begin having contractions just like she would if she were in labor.
 But she will deliver a dead baby instead of a live one.